bjoernkarmann/project_alias/README.md

 ### License

-This project is licensed under the GPL License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL License - see the LICENSE.GPL file in the root folder